 Substantially all of our assets and liabilities are financial in nature.
 As a result, interest rates and other factors affect our performance more so than inflation, although inflation rates can often have a meaningful influence over the direction of interest rates.
-As discussed above under "-Effects of Federal Reserve Policy on the Company", the Federal Reserve has raised interest rates this year in response to the sharp increase in inflation and has indicated that it foresees further interest rate increases throughout the year and into 2023.
-Higher interest rates imposed by the Federal Reserve to address inflation may increase our interest expense, which expense may not be fully offset by any resulting increase in our interest income.
+As discussed above under "-Effects of Federal Reserve Policy on the Company", the Federal Reserve has raised its federal funds rate over the past two years in response to the increase in inflation.
+The higher interest rates imposed by the Federal Reserve to address inflation may increase our interest expense, which expense may not be fully offset by any resulting increase in our interest income.
 Furthermore, our financial statements are prepared in accordance with GAAP and our distributions are determined by our board of directors primarily based on our REIT taxable income, and, in each case, our activities and balance sheet are measured with reference to historical cost and/or fair market value without considering inflation.